Which of the following best describes the unifying theme of biolo... | Channels for Pearson+

 Multiple Choice

-Which of the following best describes the unifying theme of biology as presented in Campbell's AP Biology textbook?
+Which of the following best describes the unifying theme of biology as presented in Campbell Biology 12th Edition?

 A